bsebhat/bsebhat.github.io/content/labs/07-incident-response/04-basket-stuffing-investigation.md

 We've got a user with the email: customer@example.com

-They had the $3000 bike
+They had products
 added to their basket
-without their permission.
+without their knowledge.
 Can you find more info about this?

 Thanks